7 Best Places to Live in New York with a Dog in 2025

 Know What Your Rights Are as a Tenant

-Not only are service dogs a protected class for tenants, but a landlord needs to take action within a reasonable time in order to evict you and your dog.
+Not only are service dogs a protected class for tenants, but a landlord needs to take action within a reasonable time to evict you and your dog.

-This allowance is assuming that your landlord did nothing because your dog has not actually caused disruptions or had a negative effect on living in the building.`
+This allowance is assuming that your landlord did nothing because your dog has not caused disruptions or hurt living in the building.`

-This protection is provided so that no landlord can use your pet as an excuse to evict you at a later date.
+This protection is provided so that no landlord can use your pet as an excuse to evict you later.

-Learn more about tenant rights by reading How NYC Fair Housing Law Affect Renters and Buyers.
+Learn about tenant rights by reading How NYC Fair Housing Law Affects Renters and Buyers.

 Why Do So Many Buildings Not Allow Dogs in New York?

-Many buildings in the city either ban pets or mandate very strict guidelines because some buildings have had bad past experiences with either violence from a dog or some kind of issues with disruption.
+Many buildings in the city either ban pets or mandate stringent guidelines because some establishments have had bad past experiences with either violence from a dog or some issues with disruption.

-This can include accidental elimination within the building, damage to common areas or individual units, and complaints of behavior or noise.
+This can include accidental elimination within the building, damage to joint areas or individual units, and complaints of behavior or noise.

-The reality is that the root of the problem is bad dog owners that end up giving a bad name to all dogs or certain breeds.
+The root of the problem is that bad dog owners end up giving a bad name to all dogs or certain breeds.

-Some owners even engage in criminal behavior such as abuse or neglect of their pets, which often result in aggressive, anxious, and ultimately unpredictable behavior from their dogs.
+Some owners even engage in criminal behavior, such as abuse or neglect of their pets, which often results in aggressive, anxious, and ultimately unpredictable behavior from their dogs.

 How to Be a Responsible Dog Owner in New York

-Training yourself to be a good dog owner is the start of changing the bad rep dogs have.
+Training yourself to be a good dog owner is the start of changing the lousy rep dogs have.

 Always clean up after your pup, whether it's an accident in the elevator or just everyday elimination on the sidewalk.